bluegenes/2022-paper-protein-kmers/manuscript.md

 We can take advantage of directional Containment by calculating the Containment Index of Reference genomes that share many k-mers with the Metagenome.
 We have already shown the utility of Containment for metagenome classification [@doi:10.1101/2022.01.11.475838], but now we can report estimated average sequence identity between the matching sequence regions and the reference genome.

+FastANI v1.32 ([@doi:10.1038/s41467-018-07641-9]; run with default parameters)  was used to obtain Average Nucleotide Identity between the anchor genome and each additional genome in its evolutionary path.
+FastANI is targeted at ANI values between 80%-100%, so only values in this range are considered "trusted" and used in **assessing the correlation between FracMinHash estimates and FastANI._(TBD)_**
 --->